niralikhadela/crypto-price-tracker-android/README.md

 # Crypto Price Tracker Android App

-This project is a simple Android application developed using Kotlin.
+This project is an Android application built with Kotlin using an MVVM-style architecture.
+It fetches Bitcoin price data from the CoinGecko API and displays filtered daily prices in a RecyclerView.

 ## Features
-- Developed using Kotlin
-- Android Studio project structure
+- Fetches Bitcoin price history from API
+- Displays daily price entries in a list
+- Uses RecyclerView with adapter
+- Checks internet connectivity before loading data
+- Shows last updated time
+- Filters and sorts price data by date

+## Architecture
-- Clean code structure
+- MVVM-style structure
-- Practice project to improve Android development skills
+- View: MainActivity
+- ViewModel: MainViewModel
+- Repository: CoinGeckoRepository
+- Data/service/model separation

-## Technologies used
+## Technologies
 - Kotlin
 - Android SDK
+- MVVM
+- RecyclerView
+- Coroutines
-- Gradle
+- CoinGecko API

-## Purpose
+## Note
-This project was created as part of my learning and practice in Android development.
+This project was created as a technical/demo task for practice and learning purposes.

 ## Author
 Nirali Kachhadiya